isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 applies here as well, so be careful.

-### Type-Level Functions
+### Type-Level Functions {.rev2}

 Where `-XDataKinds` really begins to shine, however, is through the introduction of closed type families.
-You can think of closed type families as *functions at the type-level.* In fact, we've looked at quite a few in this chapter already.
+You can think of closed type families as *functions at the type level.* In fact, we've looked at quite a few in this chapter already.
 Each of those "primitives" I mentioned earlier---`CmpSymbol`, `Div`, and etc.---are all closed type families.

 The ability to write closed type families isn't merely one bestowed upon GHC developers, however.
 We are capable of writing our own too!
 But first, compare